yokoffing/NextDNS-Config/README.md

 For the rich features it provides, [NextDNS](https://nextdns.io/?from=xujj63g5) is very affordable at $19.90/year for unlimited devices.
 NextDNS pays for itself if it saves my family from a malicious incident.

 ### Why am I still seeing ads?
-Not all ads can be blocked at the DNS level ([example](https://old.reddit.com/r/nextdns/comments/13urdda/ads_on_manga_sites/)).
-You will need an [ad blocker](https://www.0x65.dev/blog/2019-12-20/not-all-adblockers-are-born-equal.html#:~:text=What%E2%80%99s%20in%20an%20adblocker%3F) to block what's leftover.
+Not all ads can be blocked at the DNS level.<sup>[1](https://www.reddit.com/r/nextdns/comments/14nsfhv/comment/jq982bi/?context=3) [2](https://www.reddit.com/r/nextdns/comments/13urdda/ads_on_manga_sites/)</sup> You will need an [ad blocker](https://github.com/yokoffing/NextDNS-Config#i-need-a-browser-with-ad-blocking-which-one-should-i-choose) to block what's leftover.

 This is because not all ads come from third-party domains; some ads come directly from the site you're visiting, like [YouTube](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2).
 DNS blockers [stop](https://github.com/hagezi/dns-blocklists/discussions/1030#discussioncomment-5884270) the resolution of a domain, and content blockers filter page content.
 Click [here](https://github.com/yokoffing/NextDNS-Config/tree/main#i-need-a-browser-with-ad-blocking-which-one-should-i-choose) to easily install a lightweight ad blocker.

-### Does the amount of features enabled affect the speed of NextDNS?<sup>[1](https://github.com/yokoffing/NextDNS-Config/issues/12#issue-1465457977) [2](https://old.reddit.com/r/nextdns/comments/135utai/comment/jilbus8/?=&context=3)</sup>
+### Does the amount of features enabled affect the speed of NextDNS?<sup>[1](https://github.com/yokoffing/NextDNS-Config/issues/12#issue-1465457977) [2](https://www.reddit.com/r/nextdns/comments/135utai/comment/jilbus8/?=&context=3)</sup>

 The number of settings you toggle on will not affect your DNS latency.

 ### Do I need to set DoH at browser-level if I already use NextDNS at system-level?
-Unless you use a separate profile for the browser, it is [not neccessary](https://old.reddit.com/r/nextdns/comments/yfjvqy/is_it_redundant_to_set_at_doh_at_browserlevel_if/iu3vjzt/?context=3).
+Unless you use a separate profile for the browser, it is [not neccessary](https://www.reddit.com/r/nextdns/comments/yfjvqy/is_it_redundant_to_set_at_doh_at_browserlevel_if/iu3vjzt/?context=3).
 However, I recommend [setting it in your web browser](https://itechtics.com/dns-over-https/#how-to-enable-or-disable-dns-over-https-in-your-browsers) anyway.

 ### I have a router profile and a device profile.
 Which one does my device use?
 The device will use the profile set by the [NextDNS](https://nextdns.io/?from=xujj63g5) app or the installed [root CA](https://help.nextdns.io/t/g9hmv0a/how-to-install-and-trust-nextdns-root-ca).
-However, if the device has not been configured to use a separate profile, then it will use the wifi/router configuration.<sup>[1](https://old.reddit.com/r/nextdns/comments/yf4hnv/question_about_home_router_and_app_running_in/)</sup>
+However, if the device has not been configured to use a separate profile, then it will use the wifi/router configuration.<sup>[1](https://www.reddit.com/r/nextdns/comments/yf4hnv/question_about_home_router_and_app_running_in/)</sup>

 ### What is the difference between security, privacy, and anonymity?
 See [article](https://thenewoil.org/en/guides/prologue/secprivanon/) | [video](https://youtu.be/Wpkh-hfULgE)

 ### Does NextDNS hide activity from my Internet Service Provider (ISP)?
-[No](https://old.reddit.com/r/nextdns/comments/tavcgm/comment/i039u1r/?context=3).
+[No](https://www.reddit.com/r/nextdns/comments/tavcgm/comment/i039u1r/?context=3).
 [NextDNS](https://nextdns.io/?from=xujj63g5) is only concerned about DNS traffic.
 You would need a [quality](https://www.youtube.com/watch?v=cK4MQv-OwyM) [VPN](https://www.ivpn.net/blog/why-you-dont-need-a-vpn/) to hide all activity from your ISP.

 ### I need a browser with ad blocking.
 Which one should I choose?
 Choosing a browser is about as intimate as [choosing a starter Pokémon](https://youtu.be/F_8htiBjTCY), so here's a few caveats: